ttobias28/ECE_1000_Robotic_Arm/README.md

 UNFINISHED
 ## Project Capabilities and Goals
 - Produce a low cost robotic arm using a 3D printed structure and S51 Micro Servos
+- Use 3-4 Servo motors to create a controllable arm
 - Use a joystick to have control over base, and vertical movement of the arm
-                  - Move the arm up, down, left, and right
 - Use an additional Servo Motor to control claw movement
 ## Materials Used
 - Raspberry Pi Pico